Lineage Plus Agent

 --from-file=lineage_config/application-context.xml

-4. Verify in lineage-plus-kubernetes.yaml that the container command executes /app/lineage_plus/scripts/<connector_type>.sh and that the mount paths reference the correct connector type.
-These will look like mountPath: /app/lineage_plus/scripts/<connector_type>.sh and mountPath: /app/lineage_plus/config/snapshot/<connector_type>.properties.
+4. Verify in lineage-plus-kubernetes.yaml that the container command executes /app/lineage_plus/scripts/<connector_type>.sh Also, there are mount paths in the initContainer that need to reference the correct connector type.
+These will look like mountPath: /tmp/lineage_plus/scripts/<connector_type>.sh and mountPath: /tmp/lineage_plus/config/snapshot/<connector_type>.properties.

 5. Run Lineage Plus